-First things first, Byrnside is a master storyteller.
-Be it the writing or the plot development, The Opening Night Murders is marvellous!
+First things first, James is a master storyteller.
+Be it the writing or the plot development, The Opening Night Murders is marvelous!
 If you are looking for a good story written in mystery classics style, you must read this book.

 The five actors in the play include Lisa, Allison, Timothy, Edward and Maura.
 Jenny (Lisa’s sister) is the director/writer while Grizz is in charge of the sets.
 Each of these characters has a story of their own.
 Take Jenny for example.
 The poor thing lost her arm in an accident years ago.
 But that didn’t stop her from following her dream of becoming a scriptwriter.